vesess/pw-less-wp-plugin/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. IMPORTANT: This plugin sends secure login links via email.
+To ensure emails are delivered reliably (and don’t end up in spam), you must configure a mailer service such as:
+   - WP Mail SMTP (recommended)
+   - An external SMTP service (e.g., Gmail, Outlook, SendGrid, Amazon SES, Mailgun, Zoho, etc.)
+4. To enable the Sign Up form, go to  **Settings -> General -> Membership** and check the "Anyone can register" checkbox.
-3. Use the Settings -> VesessAuth screen to configure the plugin
+4. Once email delivery is working, go to **Settings -> VesessAuth** to configure the plugin.
-4. The passwordless login option will appear on your login page
+5. The passwordless login option will now appear on your login page.

 == Frequently Asked Questions ==